Compactified Jacobians of Extended ADE Curves and Lagrangian Fibrations: Classification of stable sheaves on an extended ADE curve

 For $r\in \IN$, we set $n_{ir}:=\max\{k\;|\; r_{ik}\geq r\}$.
 Note that the non-increasing sequences $(r_{ik})_k$ and $(n_{ik})_k$ are dual partitions (i.e.\ they have transposed Young diagrams) of $\mu_i(F)=m_i$.
 In particular, $\sum_r n_{ik}=m_i=\sum_k r_{ik}$.
 We get

 where the last equality is due to the general identity $\sum_{k=1}^n(2k-1)=n^2$.
 Similarly, as $F_o$ is a quotient of $F$ for every $o\in O$, semi-stability gives $\chi(F_o)\ge b_o$.
-Taking this inequalities for varying $o\in O$ together, and using \autoref{ass:H}, we get
+Taking these inequalities for varying $o\in O$ together, and using \autoref{ass:H}, we get

 Let $x=C_v\cap C_w$ be an intersection point of two components.
 By a general combinatorical consideration, for example using induction on the lengths of the partitions $(r_{vk})_k$ and $(r_{wk'})_{k'}$, we see that